 About the Baker Institute for Animal Health

-Baker Institute for Animal Health carries out cutting-edge research in animal health to improve the lives of both humans and animals alike.
-Founded in 1950 on a leafy 30-acre campus in Ithaca, New York, the Institute is proud to continue building on more than a half century history of discoveries and innovation in vaccines and infectious disease, reproductive biology, cancer research, and basic biology.
-Today, Baker’s faculty and research staff continue to study the pathogens and genetic disorders of dogs, cats, horses, and other animals and the underlying causes of cancer in animals and in humans, often leading the science in new and innovative directions.
+The Baker Institute for Animal Health carries out discovery research in animal health to improve the lives of both humans and animals alike.
+Founded in 1950 on a leafy 30-acre campus in Ithaca, New York, the Institute is proud to continue building on more than a half century history of discoveries and innovation in vaccines and infectious disease, reproductive biology, cancers, immunology, and other areas.
+Today, Baker’s faculty and research staff continue to study the pathogens, reproduction, cancers, immune responses, and genetic disorders of dogs, cats, horses, and other animals, as well as humans, often leading the scientific journey in new and innovative directions.

 Current Work and Successes

-These and many other research programs at the Institute carefully lay the scientific building blocks that will be the foundation for new discoveries about the nature of disease and how to control its spread.
+These and many other research programs at the Institute carefully lay the scientific building blocks to learn about the nature of animal, and even human diseases.
+These building blocks in turn open up new paths to improve the health of humans and our beloved animals.
 Read more about our scientists and their work on our researcher profile pages.

 Baker and Cornell University